mlai-bonn/SeminarDeepLearning/s03_TrainingOptimization1.md

 **Mitigation Techniques.**
 To answer these questions, experts advise to employ some heuristics.
 One heuristic is to force the gradient to start at good points on the loss function and thus ensure that it will converge to a convenient minimum quickly.
 Another heuristic is to seek a low cost value that generalizes well on the given task instead of seeking the global minimum on the loss function.
 In fact, the surrogate loss function presented in section [8.1](https://mlai-bonn.github.io/SeminarDeepLearning/s03_TrainingOptimization1.html) is usually used to calculate the gradient instead of using the true loss function.
-This fact amplifies the poor correspondence between exact local and global structures during optimization.
+This fact amplifies the poor correspondence between local and global structures during optimization.